cliodhnaharrison/hopper/technical_spec/Technical_Specification.md

 ## 4 Problems and Resolution
 ### Traefik and Docker network
 #### Problem
-When the traefik and linux containers were created, traefik could not detect our linux container.
+When the traefik and linux containers were created, traefik could not detect our linux container correctly even when connected to the same network.
 #### Solution
-After reading into Traefik documentation and Docker documentation we found that sometimes containers won't automatically be on the same network, we fixed this by manually putting traefik and our linux containers on the same network in their config files.
+After reading into the Docker SDK documentation and using `docker inspect` to investigate the properties of the created containers we found that if the network isn't specified when creating the container they will connect to a default docker bridge network and even if the containers are connected to the correct traefik network they will use the default first.

+While debugging this the default network experienced an issue which caused the containers to use their backup network, the traefik network so the containers WeTTY interface was reachable in the browser.
+This hugely helped in debugging the issue.

+The solution was to this was to specify the network in a networking config passed to the create function rather than connecting the container to the network after creation.

 In the traefik config:
 ```